noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - all about the syntax
 - as usual, search for `/// Something` or `# Something` to find what youre looking for

+- todos
+  - find sealed traits in the scala docs
+  - todo: need to do a better job at categorizing operators, especially the mutable vs immutable ones
+  - extending, using `poop extends blah1, blah2` vs `poop extends blah1 with blah2`

 ## links

 - [intellij toolbox, fkn use it](https://www.jetbrains.com/toolbox-app/)